 Now, look at the picture and the heading and say what you think the story is going to be about.
 Talk about the characters you see in the picture and what they are doing.
-Before you read Look at the pictures and headings and try to predict what the text will be about.
-Skim the page to see what you will read about.

 THE MAD HATTER'S TEA PARTY